marcmerlin/ArduinoOnPc-FastLED-GFX-LEDMatrix/README.md

 ![103_demo_snaps](https://user-images.githubusercontent.com/1369412/71480163-abe52200-27ac-11ea-9cb1-f4d23bdf96ac.jpg)

 ### X11 Driver
+git submodules should retrieve the driver for you: https://github.com/marcmerlin/FastLED_TFTWrapper_GFX/

 Please see this code to see how to use the driver.
 It is slower than SDL and left because it was the original option available with this code.
 If SDL works for you, you should use it instead:
 * https://github.com/marcmerlin/FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos/blob/4436f8b5a71ceea4ef480f75f83b811b037c2cf6/neomatrix_config.h#L44